icinganalysis/icinganalysis.github.io/content/NASA-TM-D-2166.md

 ## Discussion

 NASA-TM-D-2166 was published (in 1964) after the end of the NACA-era.
-However, it is listed in the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).
+However, it is listed in the ["Selected Bibliography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).

 A footnote in NASA-TM-D-2166 explains the republication of the data from SAE Preprint 225: